 He made the distinction between legalizing cannabis and harder drugs.

 “Oh hell no. There’s some stuff out there that definitely should be illegal,” Kulik added.
 “In fact, if you make the distinctions, you’ll free up the resources to crack down on the bad stuff.”

-He noted that while he could tell stories of the great health benefits to help treat autistic children, he often has to counteract misinformation about it first.
+He noted that he could tell stories of the great health benefits of helping treat autistic children.
+But he often must first counteract misinformation about it.

 “Marijuana is not a gateway drug to heroin, end of the story.
-“If anything, it’s a gateway drug out,” he said, noting it helps people stop using opiates.
+“If anything, it’s a gateway drug out,” Kulik said.
+He noted it helps people stop using opiates.

 He noted cannabis prohibition was racist and greedy in nature (more on that in Cannabis 101).

 The General Manager of the Paterson Rise Toni Belli dispensary noted she is a local.
 Belli praised the company and sought to assure the council of their ability to follow the rules guarding against worst-case scenarios.

 “This is a highly, highly regulated industry,” she noted.

 GTI Rise cultivation General manager Dennis Johson said their starting salary is $16 an hour.